TheBabu/Dotfiles/README.md

 # .config
-Some configuration files in .config!
+Some of my configuration files in .config!